thibaudcolas/statistical-inference/marks-data.md

 ## Variables

-Note : variable numérique quantitative discrète Domaine : [0;20]
+- Mark : numerical continuous on [0;20]

-Devoir : variable qualitative ordinale (? nominale) Deux valeurs : dev1, dev2
+- Homework : dichotomous : hw1, hw2

-## Plan de l'étude
+## Distribution

-Plan monofactoriel croisé, groupes appariés
+Univariate crossed distribution with each student taking both homework subjects.

-Formule : S51*M2
+Formula : `S51*M2`

-102 données pour 51 sujets
+102 observations for 51 subjects
-Les 51 sujets passent M1 et M2
+All 51 subjects take both M1 and M2

-Interférences d'une activité à l'autre
+There should be interferences between both activities.

 ## Overview of the dataset